friflo/Friflo.Json.Fliox/README.md

 📄   [README.md](Json.Tests/README.md)

 The project **Json.Tests** contains a console application and unit tests.
-The run commands are in the README file.
+Build and run instructions for .NET and Unity are in the README file.

 **unit tests**
 Code coverage: **86%** measured with **JetBrains • docCover**